 Pathogenesis in the CNS during TBEV infection may be attributed to direct viral effect and immune-mediated tissue damage, both of which are supported by the detection of TBEV viral proteins and immune cell infiltrates in neuronal tissues from cases of fatal TBE.
 The mechanism for virus passage through the BBB into the brain is not yet defined, as discussed more in detail under the section "Viral dissemination and entry into the CNS".
-Neurons are believed to be the primary targets for TBEV in the CNS, but other brain cells are also infected in vitro.15-17
+Neurons are believed to be the primary targets for TBEV in the CNS, but other brain cells are also infected in vitro.
+15-17

 Immune cell infiltration into the CSF, defined as pleocytosis, is a common event during CNS infections.
 Early during the second (meningoencephalitic) phase of TBE, CSF contains a higher proportion of neutrophils, whereas mononuclear cells steadily increase overtime to become the dominant cell type.
-Importantly, immune cells such as CD4 and CD8 T cells, NK cells and B cells are also present in the CSF of TBE patients, with T cell frequencies being higher than in blood, indicating selective migration of these cells through the BBB.
-Most previous studies on CNS infiltration of T cells, however, were performed in human neuroinflammatory diseases and in animal models for autoimmune and viral infections, including HIV.88-92
+The particular increase overtime to become the dominant cell type.
+The patients, NK cells and B cells are also present in the CSF of TBE patients, with T cell frequencies being higher than in blood, indicating selective migration of these cells through the BBB.
+Most previous studies on CNS infiltration of T cells, however, were performed in human neuroinflammatory diseases and in animal models for autoimmune and viral infections, including HIV.
+States of TBE, defined as pleocytosis.

-In general, virus-specific effector T cells are recruited to the CNS during infections by chemokines and integrins.88-90,92 To date, the exact mechanism for the recruitment of T cells (including TBEV-specific T cells) into the CNS during TBE is not clear, however certain chemokines and chemokine receptors were suggested to be involved.
+In general, virus-specific effector T cells are recruited to the CNS during infections by chemokines and integrins.
+88-90,92 To date, the exact mechanism for the recruitment of T cells (including TBEV-specific T cells) into the CNS during TBE is not clear, however certain chemokines and chemokine receptors were suggested to be involved.
 For example, infiltrating CCR5 and CXCR3-expressing T cells seem to have a role in TBE in humans (Fig. 3).
 Chemokine CXCL10 (ligand for CXCR3) and CCL5 (ligand for CCR5) levels in the CSF of TBE patients are increased together with higher CCR5 expression on infiltrated CD4 T cells as compared to blood.
-Interestingly, a mutation in CCR5 is associated with a more severe course of the disease.
+80,81,84 Interestingly, a mutation in CCR5 is associated with a more severe course of the disease.
+36,93